microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

   The version of the C++ language standard to use for IntelliSense.

 * #### `configurationProvider`
   The ID of a VS Code extension that can provide IntelliSense configuration information for source files.
+For example, use the VS Code extension ID `vector-of-bool.cmake-tools` to provide configuration information from the CMake Tools extension.

 * #### `windowsSdkVersion`
   The version of the Windows SDK include path to use on Windows, e.g. `10.0.17134.0`.

 * #### `macFrameworkPath`
   A list of paths for the Intellisense engine to use while searching for included headers from Mac frameworks.
-Only supported on Mac configuration.
+Only supported on configurations for Mac platform.

 * #### `forcedInclude` (optional)
   A list of files that should be included before any other characters in the source file are processed.
 Files are included in the order listed.